-Riga in winter: a city travel guide
+Riga in Winter: the ultimate travel guide

 This post is all about visiting Riga in winter.
 Riga, the capital of Latvia, is located on the coast and emerged as an important trade post in the 12th century.
 It has remained the biggest city in the Baltics ever since.